Trip Notes PDF

 To get to Sali and the island of Dugi Otok, you will need to catch a ferry from Zadar port.

 To get to Zadar, you can fly into Zadar airport, which is a short journey from the port.
-Alternatively, you can fly to Split airport which is approximately 2½ hours by bus to Zadar.
+Alternatively you can fly to Split airport which is approximately 2.5 hours by bus to Zadar.

 There are a number of scheduled services to and from various British and European cities.

-For details details on all airlines into Zadar & Split visit the airport websites.
-A selection of airlines is listed below:
+For details on all airlines into Zadar and Split visit:

 From either airport we would advise using one of the following transport options:

-The Airport bus departs in front of the international terminal.
-Driving time to the port in Zadar is approximately 20 minutes.
+The airport bus departs in front of the international terminal.
+Driving time to the port of Zadar is approximately 20 minutes.
 The bus stops at the main bus station and then continues to the old town and port.
 The price for a one way ticket with the airport bus is around 10 Kuna (£1) and tickets can be bought on the bus.

 Split to Trogir

 Once outside the airport terminal building, make your way to the far side of the car park.
-The number 37 bus leaves from here and will take you to Trogir where it will terminate at the main bus station (buses leave every 30 minutes).
+The number 37bus leaves here and will take you to Trogir where it will terminate at the main bus station (buses leave every 30 minutes).
 The fare is approximately 15 Kuna (£1.50) and the journey will take 10 minutes.

 Trogir to Zadar